cyber-science/2025/_pages/cyberscitech/callpaper.md

 <h4 style="font-weight: bold">For Late Breaking Innovation Papers<h4>
 <hr/>
 <h4>LBI (Late Breaking Innovation) Track</h4>
-The LBI track accommodates cutting-edge research across all CyberSciTech topics that has emerged after the regular paper deadline.
-This track is designed for timely, significant advancements that warrant rapid dissemination in the present conference proceedings.
+The LBI track accommodates cutting-edge research across all<br/>
+CyberSciTech topics that has emerged after the regular paper deadline.<br/>
+This track is designed for timely, significant advancements that warrant<br/>
+rapid dissemination in the present conference proceedings.
 <hr/>